NYU Retirement Plans

-From the Vanguard home page, you can access their "Plain Talk" investor education and online planning tools under "Planning and Education."
+From the Vanguard home page, you can access "Investing Goals" under the "Advice & Guidance" tab.
 You can also research the funds' holdings and past performance.

 The TIAA site includes a set of web pages developed especially for NYU employees.
-You can also access additional information about planning and investing for retirement by choosing the "Tools and Education" tab.
+You can also access additional information about planning and investing for retirement by choosing the various "Planning & Education" links under the "What We Offer" tab.

 You can change your investment allocation at any time.
 You also can transfer monies between vendors and between investment funds at any time, subject to limitations on the frequency and amount of transfers set by the investment vendors.

 The Supplemental Tax Deferred Annuity (STDA) Plan is a savings investment program that allows you to defer taxes and save money at the same time.
 The Plan is a defined contribution plan under Section 403(b) of the Internal Revenue Code.

 The STDA Plan is available to all employees beginning on their first day of employment.
 Participation in the plan is voluntary and funded completely by your own contributions.
 There is no waiting period and you can join at any time during the year.

 You decide how much you want to save, up to the IRS maximum, and you choose the investment funds in which your contributions will be invested.
 A wide array of choices are available, so that you can choose the investments that are right for you.
 (See also, "How much can I contribute to a 403(b) Plan?" above.)